kir-dev/StartSCH/README.md

 # StartSCH

-The news site of the Schönherz Dormitory and the Budapest University of Technology and Economics.
+StartSCH is the news site of the Schönherz Dormitory and the Budapest University of Technology and Economics.
-Built with
-[ASP.NET](https://learn.microsoft.com/en-us/aspnet/core/overview),
-[Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor),
+It is built with [ASP.NET](https://learn.microsoft.com/en-us/aspnet/core/overview), [Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor),
 [Entity Framework](https://learn.microsoft.com/en-us/ef/core), and